dimaslobodian/1-Course-Work-IS-03-Dmytro-Slobodian/README.md

 # 1-Course-Work-IS-03-Dmytro-Slobodian

-To download project use HotelApplication.zip
+To download project use HotelApplication.rar